theQRL/theqrl.org/content/blog/2022/qrl-post-mortem/index.md

 toc: true
 ---

 ## Introduction

 On 06/02/2022 the QRL network suffered a sophisticated zero-day attack by an adversary using a malformed block containing a second coinbase reward of 25M QRL.
-This blog will explain in detail how this exploit occurred and how the team and community responded to the QRL's equivalent of the [bitcoin overflow bug](https://en.bitcoin.it/wiki/Value_overflow_incident).
+This blog will explain in detail how this exploit occurred and how the team and community responded to the QRL's equivalent of the [Bitcoin overflow bug](https://en.bitcoin.it/wiki/Value_overflow_incident).

 The QRL network is powered by nodes executing fully open source [software](https://github.com/theqrl/) and every function down to a single line of code is visible for all to [inspect](https://github.com/theQRL/QRL/tree/master/src/qrl) and collaborate upon.
-At the time of writing 58 developers have made 12518 contributions to the core QRL project so far.
-Security by obscurity is not a concept the open source community support.
-QRL was created with a completely new codebase and given it is a live financial network this was fully commercially [audited](https://github.com/theQRL/audits/) prior to mainnet release.
+At the time of writing, 58 developers have made 12518 contributions to the core QRL project so far.
+Security by obscurity is not a concept the open source community supports.
+QRL was created with a completely new codebase, and given it is a live financial network this was fully commercially [audited](https://github.com/theQRL/audits/) prior to mainnet release.
 Being open source means many eyes have examined our codebase and the project has fixed a number of bugs previously (including one critical severity node exploit) prior to their discovery by an adversary.

 The nature of development is one of iterative improvement and code hardening - no codebase is perfect or free from attack vectors.
 As the project gains momentum and grows it should be expected that further attempts to attack or exploit the network should be anticipated and we must as a development team and community remain vigilant.